hamptonpieryc/website/content/docs/archive/_readme.txt

 A temp archive in case the old doc is needed
-DONT keep docs that are years old here !
+Try not to keep docs that are years old here.

+Note, as its all stored in Git, the history is never lost !